-Create your own wildlife-filled jungle jaunt through Madagascar on a 14-day adventure to the island’s hotspots.
+Create your own wildlife-filled jungle jaunt through Madagascar on this 14-day adventure to the island’s hotspots.
 You’ll be lazing on white-sand beaches, exploring tropical rainforests and spending time with a huge variety of local wildlife, including the lemur – the island's most popular animal inhabitants.
 Dig a little deeper throughout your journey and interact with local communities, getting an insight into the day-to-day life of Malagasy and Betsileo peoples.
 Discover the French colonial influences in Antananarivo and Antsirabe, and get the chance to chill out in your own time.
-An eco escapade in Madagascar awaits, with flamingos, beaches and relaxed vibes at every turn.
+An eco escapade in Madagascar awaits, with local wildlife, beaches and a little adventure at every turn.

-Stay in a cottage deep within the Ranomafana National Park with your small group, surrounded by lush rainforest and countless species of flora and fauna.
+Connect with nature during a stay in a cottage deep within the Ranomafana National Park, surrounded by lush rainforest and countless species of fascinating plants and animals.

 Although anyone with a good level of fitness should be able to partake in this itinerary, there are several challenging aspects: guided day walks through the many national parks can be hot and humid.
 Please ensure you bring sturdy walking shoes and comfortable clothes.

 Road conditions in Madagascar are also notoriously poor.
 This means some of the driving days will be long as well as bumpy.

 Sometimes you’ve got to rough it to get amongst it.
 Some accommodation inside the national parks is basic and may not have the creature comforts of hotels in bigger towns and cities.
 Be prepared for no wi-fi or air conditioning.
 But also for charming, tucked away locations you won’t quite believe are real.

 There are currently no scheduled departures on our Madagascar Adventure trip.
 If you are interested in other trips in the region visit one of the links below.